rebeccaryang/ai-dotfiles/README.md

 ### VSCode desktop

-I write code with [VSCodium](https://github.com/VSCodium/vscodium), an alternate build of [Microsoft Visual Studio Code](https://code.visualstudio.com/) (VSCode) that is free of proprietary features and telemetry.
+I write code with [Microsoft Visual Studio Code](https://code.visualstudio.com/) (VSCode).
+I previously preferred [VSCodium](https://github.com/VSCodium/vscodium) to avoid telemetry, but the upstream release now ships with the defaults I need and integrates better with other tooling.

 VSCode settings, keybindings, and extension lists are stored in this repo.
-Extensions can be installed by running _[vscode-extensions.sh](scripts/vscode-extensions.sh)_ along with the editor command name, like `vscode-extensions.sh codium` for VSCodium.
+Extensions can be installed by running _[vscode-extensions.sh](scripts/vscode-extensions.sh)_ along with the editor command name, like `vscode-extensions.sh code` for VSCode (other builds such as VSCodium are still supported).
 The script uses the [VSCode extension CLI](https://code.visualstudio.com/docs/editor/extension-gallery).

 VSCode offers other options for managing settings.
 The [`Shan.code-settings-sync`](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension was popular in the past, and stored settings in a GitHub Gist.
 [VSCode now offers a built-in settings sync feature](https://code.visualstudio.com/docs/editor/settings-sync) ([introduced in VSCode 1.48 July 2020](https://code.visualstudio.com/updates/v1_48)).
 This repo uses Git for settings sync instead of VSCode's settings sync feature. _Why not use VSCode settings sync?_